 This article will go over what APR is and some basics of how it’s calculated.
-It will also give references to other resources that provide information about APR and what it is.
+It will also link you to government resources that provide official information about APR.

 What Is APR?

 In 1968, Congress passed the Truth in Lending Act, which mandated that lenders disclose information about loans to borrowers.
 One important aspect of that disclosure was APR, which aims to give consumers a simple, accurate way to compare loan rates between lenders.
 The original APR calculation (now called the actuarial method) can be found in Appendix J of Regulation Z. However, the government now lets lenders calculate APR with the US Rule Method as well, which diminishes APR's value as a one-to-one comparison.

 Wait, what's the difference between Regulation Z and TILA?

 In short, Congress passed TILA, and then executive agencies codified it into Regulation Z. (And Appendix J is a document attached to Regulation Z.)

 LoanPro uses the actuarial method to calculate APR.
 The rules for computing an Actuarial APR, along with numerous examples, are specified in Appendix J of Regulation Z. These rules include a special calendar method (commonly called the “Federal Calendar”) for counting time between cash flows, as well as how loans are to amortize.

 Regulation Z also allows the lender to disclose an APR computed according to the US Rule.
 This rule forbids the capitalization of interest during the amortization of a loan—principal can accrue interest, but interest can't accrue more interest.
 It does not, however, specify the calendar method to be used in counting time between cash flows.